AnirudhVasudev47/Portfolio/README.md

 ## Overview

-This portfolio website serves as a professional showcase for Anirudh Vasudev, a full-stack developer with a focus on backend technologies.
-The website features a responsive design, interactive UI components, and a dynamic content management system backed by a PostgreSQL database.
+This portfolio website serves as a professional showcase for Anirudh Vasudev, a full-stack developer with a focus on frontend technologies.
+The website features a responsive design, interactive UI components, and is built as a static site for optimal performance and easy deployment.

 The site presents Anirudh's professional experience, technical skills, educational background, portfolio projects, and contact information in an engaging and accessible format.